Stuart Appleby: Professional career

-Early career

 Appleby turned professional in 1992 and began his career on the PGA Tour of Australasia.
 In 1995 he won twice on the Nike Tour (now known as the Web.com Tour), the second tier men's tour in the U.S. He was the eighth player to win his first Web.com Tour start.
 He qualified to compete on the PGA Tour the following year by finishing the season fifth on the money list.

-PGA Tour

 Appleby has won nine times on the PGA Tour.
 He was a member of the International Team in the Presidents Cup five times, and featured in the top ten of the Official World Golf Ranking in 2004.
 His best performance in a major championship came in 2002, where he lost in a four-way playoff to Ernie Els at The Open Championship.

 In 2010, during the final round of the inaugural Greenbrier Classic, Appleby became the fifth player in history to shoot a 59 in an official PGA Tour event, and won the PGA Tour Comeback Player of the Year award.

 Appleby was limited to seven starts before back surgery in March 2015.
 He made a start on the Web.com Tour for the first time in twenty years at the Nova Scotia Open, where he finished T36.
 Qualified for a medical extension, Appleby was allowed entry into the Web.com Tour Finals, but did not make a cut and played the 2016 season on a major medical extension.
 He burned through his medical extension and finished 143rd in the FedEx Cup.
 He tried to regain his Tour card through the Web.com Finals, but did not finish high enough when Hurricane Matthew threatened Florida and the final tournament was cancelled, leaving the top 25 players with their cards, and Appleby finished 31st, leaving him with limited status for the 2017 season.
 He finished 192nd in the FedEx Cup, limiting him to the Past Champions category for 2018.